 Acta Veterinaria Scandinavica offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
 Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
 The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Acta Veterinaria Scandinavica, BioMed Central and PubMed Central and will also be included in PubMed.

-Online publication in Acta Veterinaria Scandinavica gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other papers).
+Online publication in Acta Veterinaria Scandinavica gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Promotion and press coverage

 Articles published in Acta Veterinaria Scandinavica are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Acta Veterinaria Scandinavica's pages and on the BioMed Central homepage.